Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Cross-Checking: Verifying answers during the exam through alternative methods

-🚀 Cross-checking is a valuable skill that helps you verify your answers during exams by using alternative methods.
-This ensures that your answers are correct and gives you confidence in your solutions.
-Imagine you are shopping in a local market in India.
-You calculate the total cost of vegetables in your head, but to be sure, you use a calculator to verify your calculation.
-This is similar to cross-checking in exams, where you use different methods to confirm your answers.
+🚀 Cross-checking is a valuable skill that helps you verify your answers during an exam by using alternative methods.
+This ensures that your answers are correct and boosts your confidence.
+Imagine you are at a local market in India, and you want to make sure you have received the correct change after buying some vegetables.
+You can count the money in different ways to verify the total.
+Similarly, in exams, you can use different methods to check your answers.

 Examples💡

 Example 1: Suppose you solved a math problem using addition.
 To cross-check, you can use subtraction.
-If you added 15 and 20 to get 35, you can subtract 20 from 35 to see if you get 15.
+If you added 150 rupees and 200 rupees to get 350 rupees, you can subtract 200 from 350 to see if you get 150.

-Example 2: If you calculated the area of a rectangle by multiplying length and width, you can cross-check by dividing the area by the length to see if you get the width.
+Example 2: If you calculated the area of a rectangle by multiplying length and width, you can cross-check by dividing the area by one side to see if you get the other side.
+For instance, if the area is 20 square meters and the length is 5 meters, dividing 20 by 5 should give you the width, which is 4 meters.

 Common Mistakes to Avoid⚠️